 The government of Burma/Myanmar is failing to uphold its Responsibility to Protect.

 INTERNATIONAL RESPONSE: Following decades of political isolation and military dictatorship, democratic reforms have contributed to rapprochement between Burma/Myanmar and the international community, including the lifting of sanctions and cancellation of bilateral debt by a number of countries.
+On 26 March Japan announced a $16 million contribution to support UN programs in Burma/Myanmar as part of a $75.2 million aid package that will also fund government development projects.

 The Association of Southeast Asian Nations (ASEAN) Inter-Parliamentary Caucus and the Organization of Islamic Cooperation have condemned violence against Rohingya.
-Burma/Myanmar currently holds the chairmanship of ASEAN for 2014.
+Burma/Myanmar holds the chairmanship of ASEAN for 2014.

 NECESSARY ACTION: The government of Burma/Myanmar must uphold its Responsibility to Protect all populations, regardless of their ethnicity or religion.